Ch3ri0ur/berrymse/README.md

 fragments and sent via a websocket to the browser client.
 The client appends each received buffer to the media source for playback.

-## Quickstart
+## Demo

-Download executable from releases and run on a Raspberry Pi 32-bit (Buster) with a Raspberry Pi camera as `/dev/video0`.
+The Demo executable can be downloaded from the release page and run on a Raspberry Pi 32-bit (Buster) with a Raspberry Pi camera as `/dev/video0`.

-This demo requires a Raspberry Pi with Camera Module (USB Video Class devices not currently supported).
-As it uses the Video4Linux2 interface to access the camera, the Broadcom v4l2 driver must be installed and the camera must be enabled in `/boot/config.txt`.

-!!! warning

-    The new Raspberry Pi OS Bullseye (RPI OS V11) comes with libcamera as the new camera driver stack.
-This new driver has a changed API and isn't supported in berryMSE.
-The Old Driver can be reactivated by changing in the ``/boot/config.txt`` a view Parameters.
-Remove camera_auto_detect and add two lines.

-    # Automatically load overlays for detected cameras
-    #camera_auto_detect=1
-    start_x=1
-    gpu_mem=128

-To fetch dependencies:

-Linux:

-    GOOS=linux go get -v ./...
-    go install github.com/markbates/pkger/cmd/pkger

-Windows:

-    set GOOS=linux
-    go get -v ./...
-    go install github.com/markbates/pkger/cmd/pkger

-Navigate to ./cmd/berryMSE

-    cd cmd/berryMSE

-To build:

-    make

-or:

-    make armv6l
-    make armv7l
+The demo files can be found in ``/cmd/berrymse`` with a build and usage instruction.

 To run, copy the appropriate `berrymse` executable to the Raspberry Pi and run: